top of page

 At some point Alexander must have done something to annoy Chatterton, perhaps he was being a little high-handed and, as a result, he became the butt of one of Chatterton's satirical attacks, in an Epistle to the Reverend Mr. Catcott.

-Epistle to Mr Catcott.jpg
+Chatterton's Epistle to the Reverend Mr Catcott

 Chatterton's Epistle to Alexander Catcott : View